nathanaherne/cruisin/cruisin-brain/README.md

 ### Sabertooth2x32

 The Sabertooth2x32 has the ability to control two electric motors (among a number of other features).
 This software has been designed to support the Sabertooth2x32.
-The main issue with using the Sabertooth2x32 with two rear motors is there will be no differential.
-I do not think it is a great idea to use the Sabertooth2x32 for two motors, even though it is possible.
-The Sabertooth2x32 is useful for people who would like to use it to control an electronic brake, though at this time, I have yet to implement or test this functionality.
+The main issue with using the Sabertooth2x32 with two rear motors is there will be no differential, ideally I would implement an electronic differential which would make things better.
+The Sabertooth2x32 is useful can be used to control a single motor and to control the electronic brake, though at this time, I have yet to implement or test this functionality.

-The Sabertooth 2x32 has the ability to engage/disengage the electronic brake that often find on mobility scooter motors so you can leave it attached if you wish.
+The Sabertooth 2x32 has the ability to engage/disengage the electronic brake that you often find on mobility scooter motors so you can leave it attached if you wish.
 This is a good safety feature, like a hand brake in a car but it is not required.

 <br>